BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 Column List Subheader
 ---------------------

 The purpose of this subheader is not clear.
 But the structure is partly identified.
+Information related to this subheader was contributed by Clint Cummins.

 ==============  ======  ======  ===============================================
 offset		length	conf.	description